How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 Before we proceed, users must understand that transaction log files of the SQL Server are quite significant.
 Log files store the details of all the SQL transactions by each & every user.
 This log helps in maintaining indexes, recovering lost data, tracking who modified data for auditing purposes, etc. Thus, it is mandatory to restore transaction log SQL Server DB.

-To understand the entire operation, we have to go through the causes of corruption, troubleshooting steps, & solutions.
+To understand the entire how to rebuild transaction log in SQL Server operation, we have to go through the causes of corruption, troubleshooting steps, & solutions.
 In addition, do not miss out on the keynotes at the end.

 Why Does SQL Transactional Log Files Catch Corruption?